hausfrau/words/README.md

 words
 =====

-Assistant to learn foreign languages
+Assistant to learn foreign languages designed by Olga Ogarkova